jon2100/ansible-lab/README.md

 2. Run the installer
    - from /opt/ansible-automation-platform/installer
      - sudo./setup.sh -e ansible-user=root
-    ** if needing to add ldap options
+    ** if needing to add LDAP options
      - sudo /setup.sh -e ansible-user=root -e @ldapextras.yml
      or
      - as root ./setup.sh
-    ** if needing to add ldap options
+    ** if needing to add LDAP options
      - as root ./setup.sh -e @ldapextras.yml

 ### If setting up LDAP on the HUB